RandomizerAi/randomizer-contract/README.md

-# soRandom
+# soRandom - Easy & secure randomness for smart contracts

 soRandom is a Verifiable Random Function (VRF) protocol.
-Smart contracts can make external calls to soRandom's `requestRandom()` function and receive a callback to their contract's `soRandomCallback(id, value)` function containing the request id and the verifiably unpredictable pseudo-random bytes within seconds.
+Smart contracts can make external calls to soRandom's `requestRandom()` function and receive a callback to their contract's `soRandomCallback(id, value)` function which contains the request id and verifiably unpredictable pseudo-random bytes.
+All within seconds.

----
 ## IMPORTANT: Before getting started
 Set the network using `yarn set-network:{network}`.
 This will copy over the desired gas price handler for the network.